yu-ming-chen/tp/docs/DeveloperGuide.md

 What's more, NUSave has:
 - a Command Line Interface (CLI) catered to those who can type fast and prefer to use a keyboard.
 In other words, you navigate the application and execute instructions by keying in text-based commands into the command box provided.
-- a Graphical User Interface (GUI) to provide you with a visually appealing and aesthetic user experience.
-Essentially, the current status of the application is reflected live on-screen so what you see is what you get!
+- a Graphical User Interface (GUI) to provide you with a visually appealing, aesthetic and intuitive user experience.

 ### Purpose